Tokyo trading stops over system failure, China on holiday | WTOP

 Tuesday night’s debate between President Donald Trump and the Democratic nominee, Joe Biden, was the first of this election season, and it amplified some of the market’s concerns.
 Trump said it may take months to learn the election’s results, and such a long period of uncertainty could make an already shaky market even more volatile.

-In energy trading, benchmark U.S. crude lost 2 cents to $40.20 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude added 14 cents to $40.36 a barrel in electronic trading on the New York Mercantile Exchange.
 Brent crude, the international standard, fell 8 cents to $40.95 a barrel.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.